facebookTouch ‘n Go Card: Where To Buy, How To Buy, How to Reload & Scams

 The maximum reload value is capped at RM1,500 for safety purposes.

+Always make sure you go through authorised partners only.
 You risk having your card blacklisted if an illegal reload through unauthorised parties has been detected.

-However, you’ll be happy to know that you can avoid the surcharge at Touch ‘n Go hub, Touch ‘n Go SPOTs that are located along major highways, Touch ‘n Go self-service kiosks, 99 Speedmart outlets, Watsons and Caring pharmacies.
+However, you’ll be happy to know that you can avoid the surcharge at Touch ‘n Go hub, Touch ‘n Go SPOTs located along major highways, Touch ‘n Go self-service kiosks, 99 Speedmart outlets, Watsons and Caring pharmacies.

 As for the enhanced Touch ‘n Go card, there is no surcharge at all.

-If you intend to top up at the Malaysia immigration, a recent experience by one driver suggested that the top-up machines there weren’t working.
+If you intend to top up at the Malaysia immigration, one driver suggested that the top-up machines might not be working.
+He was also advised to borrow another driver’s Touch ‘n Go card.

 Reloading Using Touch ‘n Go eWallet